vibe-lab-gsd/car-independence/lit-review/notes.md

 * Location-based measures, which provide insight in the accessibility of locations  (e.g. ‘the number of jobs within 30 min travel from origin locations’)
 * * Distance measures (isochronic/contour measures)
   * Potential accessibility measures ![image](https://github.com/user-attachments/assets/d66d8a05-564f-4b1d-94b0-b3ef84a75643)
 * Person-based measures-accessibility at the individual level taking into account personal possibilities and constraints (‘the number of activities where an individual can participate’)
 * Utility-basedmeasures,analyzing the (economic) benefits that people derive from access to the spatially distributed activities

 3. (@Liao2022) This study evaluates disparities in travel time between private car (car) and public transport (PT).
 * They developed a ratio metric- Travel Time Ratio (TTR) to compare PT to car performance TTR = PT travel time / Car travel time
 * Temporal and Spatial Sensitivity t=The travel time disparity, as quantified by the travel time ratio R (pt travel time divided by the car travel time), varies widely during an average weekday, by location and time of day.

-4. (@Kuhnel2025)compares two modes of transits: PT-to-car travel time ratios PT travel time/car travel time to  worklocation
+4. (@Kuhnel2025)compares two modes of transits: PT-to-car travel time ratios
+* PT travel time/car travel time to  work location

-5. (@Kuhnel2025) calculate a location-based accessibility ratio using the cumulative opportunities indicator, estimating the population reachable within 30 minutes by public transport versus car.
+* (@Kuhnel2025) calculatez a location-based accessibility ratio using the cumulative opportunities indicator, estimating the population reachable within 30 minutes by public transport versus car.
 A binary resistance function (1 if travel time ≤ 30 min, else 0) is used to compare spatial reach between modes:

 $$acc_{ratio} = \frac{\sum population \times resistance_{PT}}{\sum population \times resistance_{car}}
 $$